staging-951d-madcitymultimedia/postman-docs/src/pages/docs/live-insights/live-insights-troubleshoot.md

 ### Container size is too large

-If you don't specify a task-level memory limit, then the CLI `ecs add` command sets a request of 300 MB.
+If you don't specify a task-level memory limit, then the CLI `ecs add` command sets a container-level memory request of 300 MB.
 This means that your task requires an additional 300 MB of memory to be scheduled on an instance.

 If you use a Docker Compose file to create your ECS task or service, then if no memory limit is specified, the Postman Agent sidecar is allocated 512 MB by default.